Nuveen California Quality Municipal Income Fund Plans Monthly Dividend of $0.05 (NYSE:NAC)

-Nuveen California Quality Municipal Income Fund (NYSE:NAC) announced a monthly dividend on Tuesday, October 5th, Wall Street Journal reports.
+Nuveen California Quality Municipal Income Fund (NYSE:NAC) declared a monthly dividend on Tuesday, October 5th, Wall Street Journal reports.
 Investors of record on Friday, October 15th will be paid a dividend of 0.0545 per share on Monday, November 1st.
-This represents a $0.65 annualized dividend and a yield of 4.19%.
-The ex-dividend date is Thursday, October 14th.
+This represents a $0.65 annualized dividend and a yield of 4.18%.
+The ex-dividend date of this dividend is Thursday, October 14th.

 Nuveen California Quality Municipal Income Fund has decreased its dividend payment by 20.3% over the last three years.